Tamanna (1997 film): Plot

 The year is 1975, the place is Mahim, Bombay.
-This is the story of Tikku (Paresh Rawal), a transgender and the only child of yesteryear Bollywood actress Nazneen Begum.
+This is the story of Tikku, a Hijra and the only child of yesteryear Bollywood actress Nazneen Begum.
 Begum has fallen upon hard times, is virtually destitute, and is dependent on Tikku, who does make-up/hair-dressing of Bollywood actresses.
-When she passes away, Tikku is beside himself with grief.
-After the funeral, he witnesses a woman leaving a child in a garbage bin.
-Tikku picks up the girl, longing for human company, decides to keep her, names her Tamanna, and brings her up on his own with the help of a close friend, Saleem (Manoj Bajpayee).
+When she passes away, Tikku is beside herself with grief.
+After the funeral, she witnesses a woman leaving a child in a garbage bin.
+Tikku picks up the girl, longing for human company, decides to keep her, names her Tamanna, and brings her up on her own with the help of a close friend, Saleem.

-When she is old enough, he arranges for her education in St. Mary's High School's hostel.
-When she completes school, she returns home to find Tikku in the guise of a hijra and shuns him, but subsequently relents.
-Then Tikku finds out that Tamanna (Pooja Bhatt) is the daughter of Ranvir Chopra, an up-and-coming politician.
-He tells her, and she goes to their palatial house.
-Watch what impact this has on the Chopra family and the excuse they have for abandoning Tamanna.
+When she is old enough, Tikku arranges for her education in St. Mary's High School's hostel.
+When she completes school, she returns home to find Tikku in the guise of a hijra and shuns her, but subsequently relents.
+Then Tikku finds out that Tamanna is the daughter of Ranvir Chopra, an up-and-coming politician.
+She tells her, and she goes to their palatial house.
+What follows is the impact this visit has on the Chopra family and the excuse they have for abandoning Tamanna.
+Ranvir considered a daughter as a burden and favoured sons over them.
+When Tamanna records his confession, he tries to kill her but Tikku saves Tamanna.
+Ranvir is arrested for his crimes.
+When Tamanna's mother and brother request her to return to them, she declines and prefers to stay with Tikku.